 - Select the data store item created in the previous section.

-- Browse to and select the cache dataset in the data store.
+- Browse to and select the scene content in the data store.

 - When using a folder data store, only extracted scene layer package datasets (.eslpk) are supported.

-- When using a cloud data store, only i3sRest content is supported.
+- When using a cloud storage location, only i3sRest content is supported.

 - Select the server to which the layer will be published.